openconnectivity/IOTivity-setup/advanced.md

 To get a fresh copy, delete the folder and rerun the install_IOTivity.sh script.

 # security
-svr2cbor.sh (advanced usage)
+svr2cbor.sh

 This script is run once during setup by install_DeviceBuilder.sh.
 It converts the SVR-OCF1.3-Server.json security json file into cbor.
 This file contains the default settings for the SVRs for an OCF1.3 device.

 When running the script the result (server_security.dat) will be placed in ../device_output/code.
-The script can also be used to convert the ../device_output/code/security.dat file back to json.
+The script can also be used to convert the ../device_output/code/server_security.dat file back to json.
-When converting the dat back to json the result will be placed ../device_output/code/security.dat.json This is done to avoid overwriting the default SVR settings.
+When converting the dat back to json the result will be placed ../device_output/code/server_security.dat.json (appending .json).
+This is done to avoid overwriting the default SVR settings.

 Note that one has to edit the SVR-OCF1.3-Server.json to get a different file installed.

 The commands to do the conversions: (to be excuted in the IOTivity-setup folder)